Back Home Next

 Source D

-3. Using this page, especially Sources B and C, discuss why the Potsdam Conference was less successful than the Yalta Conference.
+3. Discuss why the Potsdam Conference was less successful than the Yalta Conference.